 All submissions are electronically screened for the inappropriate use of material from previously published sources.
 In submitting a paper, you are stipulating that, except where explicitly indicated otherwise, all of the statements, data, and other elements reflect your own work and not that of others.
 All allusions to the work of others should be properly cited; exact quotations from other sources should be in quotation marks.
 Authors are also cautioned not to repeat long passages from their own publications.
 Failure to follow these requirements may result in rejection of the paper and, in extreme cases, restrictions on publishing in this journal.

-Review of manuscripts relies on volunteers and can be a fairly lengthy process.
-However, we strive to get decisions to authors in 9–12 weeks.
+Review of manuscripts relies on volunteers.
+We strive to get decisions to authors in 9–12 weeks.
 If revisions are requested, authors should make them promptly, normally within 30 days of receiving the editor’s decision (short extensions will be allowed if there are justifiable delays).
 If a revision is not received within the allowed time, the paper will be considered withdrawn; late revisions will be treated as new submissions and may have to go through the review process again.

 A typical manuscript will have the following components:

 Title page.—The title page should give the title of the paper and the name(s) and complete mailing address(es) of the author(s).
 In addition to accurately reflecting the content of the paper, the title should be short (preferably no more than 12 words) and to the point.
-See a recent issue of the journal for the format to use for authors’ names and addresses.
-A suggested running head (shortened version of the title) may also be included on the title page.
+A suggested running head (shortened version of the title) should also be included on the title page.
 Keywords are not used in this journal, however, and so should not be included.